Ni-X-oN/Opencore-IvyBridge-H61-Motherboard/README.md

 # Opencore-IvyBridge-H61-Motherboard
-IvyBridge Hackintosh based on OpenCore - Gigabyte H61 Motherboard.
+IvyBridge Hackintosh based on OpenCore Bootloader - Gigabyte H61 Motherboard.
 ------------------------------------------------------------------------
-Successfully installed Mac OS Catalina 10.15.7 on an Gigabyte H61 Motherboard using the opencore 0.6.1 bootloader (Initial version).
+Successfully installed Mac OS Catalina 10.15.7 on an Gigabyte H61 Motherboard using the opencore 0.6.1 bootloader (Initial version of EFI file).
 Followed the steps mentioned in this guide: https://dortania.github.io/OpenCore-Install-Guide/

 Added GUI for Picker window during booting.